MicroEJ/How-To/FoundationLibrary-Get-Started/README.md

 * Right-click on **mylib-test** project and select **Run As > MicroEJ Application**.

 The application is started.
-After a dozen of seconds, the following trace shall appear in the console view:
+After a few seconds, the following trace shall appear in the console view:

 ```
 	The result of the previous step shall lead to this error message